danieltpham/vietnamese-poets/README.md

 * Run `Poem data scraping.ipynb` to extract all poems from each author in `authorlist.csv`, and save to a csv file with the author's name.
 * Run `NLP.ipynb` with the names of the authors to build a prediction model.

 **_Please note: Web scraping will reach CAPTCHA limit!
-This project is built solely for self-practice purposes and should only be considered theoretical!_**
+This project is built solely for self-practice purposes and should only be considered to be fully theoretical!_**